ED ON CAMPUS PRESIDENTIAL RESPONSIBILITIES

 I want to kick things off.
 How the heck do I get started?

 Now you’re talking!
 To get started, you need to fill out an application and submit it for Rachel’s review.
 Once you’re approved, you’ll be “official” with Ed2010 national in New York City.
 Then, it’s really like starting any other campus organization.
 Start rounding up interested people, plan events, and get yourself out there!
-We’ll set you up with your own Ed2010 email (such as firstname.lastname@example.org) that we ask you to use for Ed correspondence.
+You’ll need to set up your own Ed2010 email (Gmail or any other free e-mail service is fine) that we ask you to use for Ed correspondence.
 Start by gathering a list of potential Edsters and Ed-lovers at your school.
 E-mail other students you’ve previously interned with or know are magazine lovers, friends of friends, people you’ve met in journalism or communications classes, and see if you can come up with a solid e-mail list of people who want to support the Ed cause.
 Now comes the fun, event-planning part, which is the core of any Ed on Campus chapter.

 How do students become a member of Ed on Campus?